jolicode/castor/doc/installation/installer.md

 - `--rollback` or `-r`: Rollback to the previous version

-Each release ships a `SHA256SUMS` file listing the checksum of every binary:
-`self-update` refuses a downloaded binary whose checksum does not match it.
+Each release ships a `SHA256SUMS` file listing the checksum of every binary: the installer and `self-update` refuse a downloaded binary whose checksum does not match it.

 When the [GitHub CLI](https://cli.github.com/) (2.49 or later) is installed and authenticated, the installer and `self-update` also verify the provenance of the